kernelk14/slug/README.md

 flip write flip write
 ```
 ## WARNING!!!
-### This in still in development, do this in your own risk.
+### This is still in development, do this in your own risk.